L5 Severe Pressure

 Truck Driver in VancouverHousing & Career Guide · 2026

 Vancouver offers some of Canada's strongest salaries for skilled trades, but the housing market is the most expensive in the country.
 Skilled trades are in short supply across Canada.
 A licensed Truck Driver can typically find work within weeks of arrival, making the relocation decision primarily a lifestyle and financial one.
-On the housing side, a Truck Driver in Vancouver faces a very difficult market — requiring approximately 16 yr 11 mo of gross income to own a 2-bedroom condo, with rent consuming roughly 51.7% of pre-tax salary.
+On the housing side, a Truck Driver in Vancouver faces a l4 difficult market — requiring approximately 16 yr 11 mo of gross income to own a 2-bedroom home, with rent consuming roughly 51.7% of pre-tax salary.

 How Vancouver compares for Truck Drivers